9 March 2025

 Desert Times (Luke 4:1-13)

+Today's story talks about Jesus being tested in the desert, as the devil places three temptations before him.
 The Devil duels with Jesus, debating where power resides and what it is for.
 Jesus decides it is about serving.
-A highly symbolic tale of the Christ who walks our every point of pain, our every temptation – and even redeems us when we fail.
+A tale of the Christ who walks our every point of pain, our every temptation – and even redeems us when we fail.
 For we will.
 True fact.
 And he will love us still.

 Media